ChocZeChoc/Recipe/pages/Recipe.md

 			- Preheat the oven to 175$\degree$C. Cover/Spray the baking sheet with cooking oil or butter.
 			- Whisk all-purpose flour, salt, baking soda, and cocoa together in a bowl, sift the mixture.
 			- Mix butter, both sugars, and vanilla in another bowl with a spatula until smooth.
 Add flour mixture along with mix until the batter is smooth and stiff.
 Scoop the mixture on to the baking sheet.
 			- Bake for about 10mins or until the top is no longer wet.
-Let the cookie cools for about 10
+Let the cookie cools at room temp for about 15mins.
+			- Freeze the cookies for about 15mins, after chilled bring out and
 - [[Sauces/Paste/rub]]
 	- [[Wing-zabb/Larb powder]]
 		- [[Ingredient]]